RubiniDhanapandi/SerenityAutomationWithBDD/README.md

 * I choose POSTMAN as tool ,Hence I was unable to use the get Data property mentioned in document

-Sample serenity report screenshot is attached.
+Sample serenity report screenshot is attached as PDF.